CITEZY/citezy.github.io/index.md

   }

   function showUploadForm() {
-    // Modify the DOM to show the upload form or redirect to the upload page
+    // Display the upload modal
-    // For simplicity, we'll just display an alert here alert("Password correct!
-You can now access the upload functionality.");
+    document.getElementById("uploadModal").style.display = "block";

     // Fetch and display images in the gallery fetchImages();
+  }

+  function closeModal() {
+    // Close the upload modal
+    document.getElementById("uploadModal").style.display = "none";
+  }

+  function uploadImages() {
+    // Get the selected files
+    var files = document.getElementById("imageInput").files;

+    // Perform the upload logic (you can handle this based on your hosting solution)
+    // For client-side only, you can display a message or simulate the upload process

+    // Close the modal after uploading (you can customize this based on your needs) closeModal();

+    // Fetch and display images in the gallery (including the newly uploaded ones) fetchImages();
   }